omarmokkhtar/slot-machine/README.md

 By Omar Mokhtar

-A simple slot machine.
+- A simple slot machine command line tool made with Lumen, all you need to do is to run

 ## Tech Stack

 - PHP(Lumen)

-## Features

-- A simple slot machine command line tool made with Lumen, all you need to do is to run

 ### Installation
 * Clone repository to your machine: